Breakups. Some people have them harder, some easier, but we all go through them at some point. And they always suck.

 After my most notable breakup, I started frantically rummaging the Internet for answers on how to get over my ex.
-Luckily, with a quick Google search, I got access to a boundless sea of breakup advice.
-And, oh boy, was I fucking thrilled to get my answer.
+Luckily, with a quick Google search, I got access to a boundless sea of answers.
+And, oh boy, was I fucking thrilled.

 However, after spending weeks glued to my computer screen, I’ve encountered a glaring problem with all the so-called “how to get over your ex” guides: they contained little to no tangible value.

-These guides were either sales pitches for a product or shallow fluff pieces full of cliches and drivel like “work on yourself,” “get back out there,” or “just socialize more.”
+These guides were either sales pitches for a product or shallow fluff pieces full of cliches and drivel like “work on yourself,” “get back out there,” or “socialize more.”

 Don’t get me wrong, these bits of advice do help people get over an ex, but at the same time, they put forth a nonsensical and dumbed-down picture of what breakup recovery actually is.